I’m in BUW for the first time and I don’t know what to do.

 I have a new hologram on my student ID, but my account hasn’t been prolonged.

 As a rule, the prolongation should take place automatically.
-If any problems occur, please visit the Circulation Desk where the employees will prolong your library account.
+If any problems occur, please visit Registration point (situated on the ground floor on the left side from the entrance from Lipowa street) or the Circulation Desk where the employees will prolong your library account.

 I have a duplicate student ID.
 When I enter BUW and the card is scanned, it reads “No data”.
 What shall I do?

-You need to activate your new student ID at the registration stand of the Circulation Desk (level 1).
+You need to activate your new student ID at the Registration Desk (on the ground floor on the left side from the entrance from Lipowa street).

 Using the catalogue

-To find needed books, use the catalogue online, available from BUW home page.
-You can search the catalogue by author, title, topic, journal title, or you can use an advanced search option, combining the author’s name and a book title.
-You can filter and narrow the search results by selected categories, for example books published only in Polish before 2009.
+To find needed books, use the online catalogue, available from BUW home page.
+You can search the catalogue by author, title, subject, journal title, or you can use an advanced search option, combining the author’s name and a book title.
+You can filter and narrow the search results by selected categories, for example books published only in English after 2010.

 I have found a book marked “Wydział Nauk Ekonom.” in the catalogue.
 Can I borrow it?